liquorice/stride-app/README.md

 `dev.scss.erb` is used to make the site basically usable and debuggable during the development process, and should be made redundant and removed before moving to production.

+### Javascripts

+`application.js` is used to manage which files are imported into the final JS file, and `main.js` is the central location for all code initialisation.

 ## The Admin Elephant

                   ___.-~"~-._   __....__